HiroinaProtagonist/internship-application-fullstack/README.md

 ## Final Thoughts

 This was a great exercise.
-I learned a lot, was challenged a bit, and am excited to be in this application process and even more excited to potentially be a Cloudflare intern over the summer.
+I learned a lot, was challenged a bit, and I am excited to be in this application process and even more excited to potentially become a Cloudflare intern.

 Have a wonderful day.